-The pde package contains several unit tests, typically contained in sub-module tests in the folder of a given module.
+The pde package contains several unit tests, collection in the tests folder in the project root.
 These tests ensure that basic functions work as expected, in particular when code is changed in future versions.
-To run all tests, there are a few convenience scripts in the root directory tests.
-The most basic script is tests\run.sh, which uses pytest to run the tests in the sub-modules of the pde package.
+To run all tests, there are a few convenience scripts in the root directory scripts.
+The most basic script is tests\run.sh, which uses pytest to run the tests.
 Clearly, the python package pytest needs to be installed.
-There are also additional scripts that for instance run tests in parallel (need the python package pytest-xdist installed), measure test coverage (need package pytest-cov installed), and make simple performance measurements.
+There are also additional scripts that for instance run tests in parallel (needs the python package pytest-xdist installed), measure test coverage (needs package pytest-cov installed), and make simple performance measurements.
 Moreover, there is a script test\types.sh, which uses mypy to check the consistency of the python type annotations and there is a script format\code.sh, which formats the code automatically to adhere to our style.